Christina Fernandez: Multiple Exposures

 The exhibition will be accompanied by the first major monographic catalogue of her work, co-published with the Chicano Studies Research Center at UCLA.

-Christina Fernandez: Photographs, 1990-2020 is organized by UCR ARTS and is curated by Joanna Szupinska, Senior Curator, California Museum of Photography at UCR ARTS.
+Christina Fernandez: Multiple Exposures is organized by UCR ARTS and is curated by Joanna Szupinska, Senior Curator, California Museum of Photography at UCR ARTS.
 Chon Noriega, Director, Chicano Studies Research Center at UCLA, is curatorial advisor.

 Image: Christina Fernandez, Lavandería #1, 2002.
 Courtesy of the artist and Gallery Luisotti, Los Angeles.